ObiP1/Google-Stock-Market-Predictor/README.md

 **STEP 1)**
 The first step is importing the necessary libraries in which we will be using for this project.
+Feel free to implement a diffent plot style if you would like!

 ![Imports](https://user-images.githubusercontent.com/60532479/82355320-0b4c0480-99d0-11ea-93b3-eff985861a27.png)